kjpgit/techdemo/dotnet_client_server/README.md

 It's likely that the memory overhead of the language / runtime is going to be small compared to your application-specific data.

+Obviously C/C++/Rust with handwritten state machines could make this way smaller, e.g. under 100 bytes.
+But at some point there are diminishing returns, and also developer productivity, bugs, and security are big tradeoffs.

 I also appreciate the exceptions thrown by the runtime when I was up against max file descriptor limits.
 "Errors must not pass silently" - I'm glad C# agrees.